isomerpages/imh-smhc/index.md

       title: Session Recordings
       id: infopic
       description: Attendees should have received an email with a link to the session recordings from SMHC 2023.
-Please email secretariat if you have any issues.
+Please email secretariat if you encounter any issues.
       alt: Image alt text
 ---